luisfrsa/ai-prompt-engineering-workshop/prompt-examples.md

 Optional instructions:
 - Rerun as a Mobile developer from a different team who needs to spot cross‑team dependencies.
 - Rerun as an Engineering Manager to highlight delivery risks and feature‑flag rollout.
-- Rerun as a PM or Designer to emphasize manager expectations, blocked‑vs‑hidden UX, and trust signals from the BrightLeaf and Lighthouse stories.
+- Rerun as a PM or Designer to emphasize manager expectations, blocked‑vs‑hidden UX.

 =================================================================================